Firmware Updates

 How Updates Work

 The RTC asks LF Audio's update server which firmware version applies to its hardware.
 The server can return one of three responses: a new firmware build to install, an "up to date" confirmation if no newer build is published for this hardware, or a "rate-limited - try again later" response if the RTC has been polling too frequently.
 Each response is reflected on the RTC's screen.
 If a newer build is available, the firmware is downloaded and installed.
-The ESP32 OTA library checks that the downloaded image is complete and valid before swapping it in.
+The RTC verifies that the downloaded firmware is complete and valid before switching over to it, so an interrupted download can never leave you with a half-installed build.

 The LF Audio AuralSync app also shows firmware changelogs so you can see what's new in each update.